-It was noted that a new system for business rates came into effect on 1 April 2013.
+- 1.5.1 Cabinet will be aware that a new system for business rates came into effect on 1 April 2013.
 This introduced the distribution of business rates via the collection fund in a similar way to council tax.
 Under the previous system, income was pooled and distributed nationally by the government.
 Precepts for business rates are determined prior to the start of a financial year based on fixed percentages applied to estimated income.
 Variations from the estimates realised within the collection fund are then distributed in the following two financial years (based on estimates in the following year and actuals in the subsequent year).
-2014-15 will therefore be the first year that the balance arising on business rates impacts on the collection fund balance.

-The current situation regarding business rates for 2014-15 is projected to 31 March 2015 in Appendix B to the report.
-As at 31 March 2015 the collection fund is estimated to have a surplus of £85,817 for business rates relating to the financial year 2014-15, to be distributed to preceptors in 2015-16.

-The actual outturn, as at 31 March 2014, was a deficit of £1,804,789.
+2014-15 will therefore be the first year that the balance arising on business rates impacts on the collection fund balance. - 1.5.2 The current situation regarding business rates for 2014-15 is projected to 31 March 2015 in Appendix B. As at 31 March 2015 the collection fund is estimated to have a surplus of £85,817 for business rates relating to the financial year 2014-15, to be distributed to preceptors in 2015-16. - 1.5.3 The actual outturn, as at 31 March 2014, was a deficit of £1,804,789.
 The predicted outturn in January 2014 was a deficit of £1,790,061.
 Therefore, there is a balance of -£14,728 to be shared with preceptors.
 The deficit in 2013-14 arose principally from requirement for the council to create a provision for losses on appeals against rateable value.
 Under the previous system the impact of these losses was passed onto central government as part of the national pooling arrangements.
-This has already been reported to central government and preceptors, and sufficient resources were set aside in 2013-14 to cover this council's share of the deficit.

-The total balance on the collection fund for business rates of \pounds 71,089 would be distributed to preceptors as set out in the table below, by applying the central and local share percentages set by the government.
+This has already been reported to central government and preceptors, and sufficient resources were set aside in 2013-14 to cover this council's share of the deficit. - 1.5.4 The total balance on the collection fund for business rates of £71,089 will be distributed to preceptors as set out in the table below, by applying the central and local share percentages set by the government.